-Believe it or not, a crisis management plan is not the same as a business continuity plan.
+Believe it or not, a crisis management plan (CMP) is not the same as a business continuity plan (BCP).
 The two are similar in many ways, sure, but they have key differences that set them apart.

-When disaster strikes and steers the business off course, it can lead to chaos, and in extreme cases, send the business into bankruptcy.
-For finance teams, this means safeguarding liquidity, managing cash flow, and ensuring the business can weather the storm.
+For finance teams, this means safeguarding liquidity and managing cash flow, and ensuring the business can weather the storm.

 So, if you want to know the main differences between a crisis management plan vs business continuity plan, keep reading!